 For loans made since July 1999, lending institutions are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan goes below 78 percent of your purchase amount � but not when the loan reaches 22 percent equity.
 (This legal requirment does not include certain higher risk mortgages.)
 The good news is that you can request cancelation of your PMI yourself (for a mortgage loan closing after July '99), without considering the original purchase price, once the equity climbs to twenty percent.

-Familiarize yourself with your mortgage statements to keep a running total of principal payments.
-Also be aware of what other homes are being sold for in your neighborhood.
-Unfortunately, if you have a new mortgage loan - five years or fewer, you probably haven't had a chance to pay very much of the principal: you are paying mostly interest.
+Analyze your monthly statements often.
+You'll want to stay aware of the prices of the houses that are selling in your neighborhood.
+Unfortunately, if you have a recent mortgage - five years or fewer, you likely haven't started to pay very much of the principal: you are paying mostly interest.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.